jger/triliza/README.md

 ## Deployment

-The app automatically deploys to GitHub Pages when you push to the main branch.
+The app automatically deploys to GitHub Pages when you push to the master branch.
 The deployment process:

 1. **Semantic Release**: Automatically determines version based on commit messages
 2. **Build**: Creates production build with version injected
 3. **Deploy**: Publishes to GitHub Pages

+**Note**: Make sure to push to the `master` branch for automatic releases.

 ### Commit Message Format